justarandomgeek/vscode-factoriomod-debug/doc/language.md

   * Global Assignment: A warning will be issued on the first assignment to an undefined global variable. `__DebugAdapter.defineGlobal(name)` can be used to disable this warning for the given name.
   * Event Handler Replacement: A warning will be issued when an event handler is registered to an event that already has a handler that is not equal to the new one.
+  * A warning will be logged when attempting to use `math.randomseed`, since it has no function in factorio.

 ## Factorio API autocompletion